 After boarding the bus or arriving on campus, a student is considered the responsibility of the school and is not allowed to leave without permission.
+Doing so may result in administrative disciplinary action.

-All students who arrive late to school must sign in through the office.
+When arriving late to school, students must sign in at the attendance office.